Jim-JMCD/Bash-Test-File-creator/README.md

 * Column 2 : Character being counted.
 This column should only contain a single charcter, if not then file contents is binary data.

 ___Validate sparse fILes:___
-  * du -b \<file name\>    Shows disk usage in bytes.
+  * _ls -lsh_ Shows disk usage at start of output, apparent size is in its usual place.
-  * du -b --apparent-size  Shows the size the user sees and used filesystem capacity calculations
+  * _du -b_ Shows disk usage in bytes.
-  * ls -lsh                Shows disk usage at start of output, apparent size is in its usual place.
+  * _du -b --apparent-size_ Shows the size the user sees and used filesystem capacity calculations

 __NOTES__